 The Secondary Summer School program offers middle school and high school students the opportunity to make up courses during the summer in which they were unsuccessful during the school year.
 There is a tuition fee for each course.

-For more information see high school counselors, or call the summer school office at 410-222-5384.
+For more information see your school counselor, or call the summer school office at 410-222-5384.